harini1708/M2-EmbSys/Project/4_TestPlanAndOutput/README.md

 3.Capture the actual output.

-4.Compare results and raise issues and fix the bugs.
+4.Compare results and raise issues and fix the bugs(if any).